lawiet47/autoresponder/README.md

 # THOR Scan

-To scan the collected binary repository with THOR you just need to
+To scan the binary repository with THOR you just need to
  1. Obtain the thor linux package
  2. Add the valid license (Trial License is not supported)
  3. Upload the THOR directory to the CBR server you'd like to scan (Master on a single and Minion on a clustered environment)